Generic name: rasagiline [ ras-AJ-il-een ]

 Do not use rasagiline if you have used any other MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, selegiline, tranylcypromine, and others.

 Many drugs can interact and cause dangerous effects.
 Some drugs should not be used together with rasagiline.
 Your doctor may change your treatment plan if you also use:

 dextromethorphan (contained in many over-the-counter cough medicines);

 St. John's wort; or

-Some medicines can interact with rasagiline and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-Ask your doctor before making any changes in how or when you take your medications.
+Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, migraine headaches, serious infections, or prevention of nausea and vomiting.
+These medicines may interact with rasagiline and cause a serious condition called serotonin syndrome.

 How should I take rasagiline?